-Wall St. set to slump after gloomy economic data, bank earnings
+Oil slide dents futures as bank earnings get underway

 The index jumped 3% on Tuesday on hopes the Trump administration could move to ease lockdowns.
 However, hotspot New York later sharply raised its official virus death toll to more than 10,000.

-Oil majors Exxon Mobil Corp (XOM.N) and Chevron Corp (CVX.N) slipped more than 3% as oil prices tumbled after reports suggested persistent oversupply and collapsing global demand.
+Oil majors Exxon Mobil Corp (XOM.N) and Chevron Corp (CVX.N) slipped about 3% as oil prices tumbled after reports suggested persistent oversupply and collapsing global demand.
+[O/R]

 Reporting by Medha Singh and Akanksha Rana in Bengaluru; Editing by Sagarika Jaisinghani and Shounak Dasgupta